chrislo27/RhythmHeavenRemixEditor/docs/Crediting.md

 I hope you really enjoyed using RHRE3!
-I don't require credit with anything made with RHRE3, but it would be very appreciated if you provided a link to the program, using either https://github.com/chrislo27/RhythmHeavenRemixEditor/releases or https://github.com/chrislo27/RhythmHeavenRemixEditor as URLs.
+I don't require credit with anything made with RHRE3, but it would be very appreciated if you provided a link to the program, using [https://github.com/chrislo27/RhythmHeavenRemixEditor](https://github.com/chrislo27/RhythmHeavenRemixEditor) as the URL.

 In Presentation Mode, this data is already provided on-screen.